stephenliang/nginx-php/README.md

 You may choose to add the certificate and private key for your site to the nginx.
 In this case, you should override the `default.conf` file to include the necessary ssl directives to enable SSL.
 You may then either mout the SSL certificates and keys to your host, or add them in.

+# Security

+This docker image is re-built weekly to pull in the latest upstream code for security purposes.
+If for some reason you find that the image is too old (check the build details), please do not use this image.

 # Contributing

 You can help make this Dockerfile better by contributing at [Github](https://github.com/stephenliang/nginx-php)

-If you found this Docker image helpful, send a tip via Bitcoin to 14b9y1Qw17coEkJFaAAvuXpKZLadTeBPw7
+If you found this Docker image helpful, send a tip via Bitcoin to [14b9y1Qw17coEkJFaAAvuXpKZLadTeBPw7](bitcoin:14b9y1Qw17coEkJFaAAvuXpKZLadTeBPw7)